ltroj/obsidian-short-callout/README.md

 ## Examples

-Short callouts are useful for brief lines of information that should appear close to the preceding paragraph.
-They follow the normal syntax for callouts and are characterized by the fact that their type identifier ends with a colon (:).
+Short callouts follow the normal syntax for callouts and are characterized by the fact that their type identifier ends with a colon (:).
 I like to use them for source references. ⤵️

 ![Example 1](readme-img/01.png)